-Public comment supports rebuilding Sperry Chalet as it was
+Public comment supports rebuilding Glacier Park’s Sperry Chalet as it was

-WEST GLACIER, Mont.
-(AP) — The National Park Service says public comments favor plans to rebuild the Sperry Chalet dormitory using its rock walls where they stand after the building in Glacier National Park was gutted by a fire last August.
+WEST GLACIER, Mont. — The National Park Service says public comments favor plans to rebuild the Sperry Chalet dormitory using its rock walls where they stand after the building in Glacier National Park was destroyed by a fire last August.

 The park service says it is fast-tracking the project and expects to have a draft environmental assessment ready in mid-April.
 A final decision is expected by mid-May.